Reading involves the almost automatic processing and understanding of text at several levels:

 The students will have finished tea by 7 p.m.

-The contact course will be held in the first week of July.
+The contact workshop will be held in the first week of July.

 Progressive + Perfect tense

 The helping verbs have, has and had combine with the -ing form of the action verb